krisztinamagyari/myreads-app-react/README.md

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Licences
+The content of this repository is free and is licensed under a [MIT License](https://choosealicense.com/licenses/mit/).

 ## Contributing
+This repository is my personal project developed during Udacity's Front-end Web Developer Nanodegree Program.
+I appreciate any useful tips.
 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).